 Each row of the table corresponds to a compositional certificate.
 The first column shows the value of $\states_I$ for this certificate.
-The next columns indicate the size $n$ of the certificate, the values of $\states^i_I$ for $0\le i < n-1$, and the cumulative time required for all but the last certificate.
+The next columns indicate the number $n$ of composed certificates, the values of $\states^i_I$ for $0\le i < n-1$, and the cumulative time required for all but the last certificate.
 The next three columns give the minimum, mean, and maximum time required to produce the controller and certificate for the last stage of the compositional certificate (recall that we run five independent trials for all CEGIS loops).
 The next three columns show the minimum, mean, and maximum number of CEGIS iterations used, and the last column indicates how many of the trials succeeded.
 Note that when $n=1$, the row corresponds to a single FRWA certificate.

 The results clearly indicate that compositional certificates greatly improve scalability.
-Whereas the stand-alone certificates could not scale beyond $[-3,3]$ in 12 hours, we were able to successfully produce a formally verified $5$-stage certificate for $[-11,11]$ in a little over 9 hours.
+Whereas the stand-alone certificates could not scale beyond $[-3,3]$ in 12 hours, we were able to successfully produce a formally verified $5$-stage certificate for $[-11,11]$ in a little over $5.7$ hours.
 It is also worth noting that we do get a significant benefit by running 5 independent CEGIS loops, as both the time and the number of loops can vary significantly from the minimum to the maximum.
 Nearly all of the CEGIS loops eventually completed---only the initial $[3,3]$ region failed to complete all of its trials---suggesting that the compositional approach is also more stable and robust.
 This can also be seen in \cref{fig:composite}: for each starting region $[-a,a]$, the diamond point labeled CFRWA-$i$ corresponds to the $i$th row containing $[-a,a]$ in column 1.
 We can see that, compared to the stand-alone RWA and FRWA certificates, the compositional certificates can be trained faster and with fewer failures.